Header Image

 NOTE: If the nutrient solution is deficient, Ca-Mg-Fe is the most effective way of rectifying the issue.
 Increasing EC by increasing the base nutrient dose is a common remedy, however, the most likely elements to be deficient in ‘most’ nutrient solutions are those contained within Ca-Mg-Fe – and is therefore why we recommend it for this purpose.

-When using FloraMax, do I need a “cal-mag”?
+When using FloraMax, do I need a cal-mag?

 Should I use an air-stone?

 Generally no. Claimed growth benefits from “super- oxygenated” nutrient have nil scientific merit.
 For run-to-waste systems (soil and coco) an air-stone is not required and should be avoided as they can cause adverse reactions with organic additives and destabilize pH, especially if too much air is being injected.
-If batches are being stored for more than a few days, System Maintenance should be used to prevent any build-ups in the reservoir especially if any light is able to enter.
+If batches are being stored for more than a few days, Pythoff PLUS or System Maintenance should be used to prevent any build-ups in the reservoir especially if any light is able to enter.
 Also, cover the reservoir, however, ensure the lid is raised to allow airflow – this will prevent the growth of mould on the hard surfaces inside the reservoir.

 Can I use chlorine or hydrogen peroxide with FloraMax?

-No, System Maintenance should be used instead.
+No, Pythoff PLUS or System Maintenance should be used instead.
 Growers must be made aware that many of the FloraMax products contain essential “purified extracted organics”.
 These appear more-or-less identical to synthetics or salts, and lack the typical characteristics of organic additive e.g. sludgy, sticky and stinky.
 The trouble is, grower’s can unwittingly assume FloraMax is a “synthetic-line” and employ chlorines or peroxide – which can destroy the organics!

 These are NOT recommended for use as foliar sprays.
 Firstly, the calcium in cal-mag additives (and base nutrients) will cause white staining on the surface of foliage.
 During daylight (lights-on), this can hinder photosynthesis and cause burning of foliage (aka “necrosis”).
-Also, the nutrient species used in cal-mags or base nutrients are not ideally suited for uptake via stomata.
+Also, the nutrient species used in cal-mags, regular root enhancer additives or base nutrients are not ideally suited for uptake via stomata.
 For maximum uptake and efficacy, it is best to use a specialized foliar spray such as FloraMax Clone Spray.
 This can be used for seedlings and clones, then throughout veg and in early bloom through to about week 3 or 4 – but generally not later than this.
 The ingredients in Clone Spray are designed for maximum uptake via stomata and will impart the necessary benefits desired from a foliar spray e.g. improved foliage growth, increased number and quality of bud sites, improved plant structure and increased root mass.

 Now, if the EC target is not achieved, the reasons might be as follows: